stephen-hlx/overcooked/README.md

 ![GlobalStateExample2](doc/global_state_example_2.svg)

-Another invariant example is that, TransactionManager should always have a view of the ResourceManager's states that is consistent with all ResourceManagers' states.
+Another invariant example is that, TransactionManager should always have a view of the ResourceManagers' states that is consistent with all ResourceManagers' states.

 ### In-Memory Implementation